araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

     })
 ```

+The replay ratio (also known as update-to-data ratio or UTD ratio) is a metric that measures the number of gradient updates performed per environment interaction or experience collected.
+This ratio represents how many times an agent updates its parameters relative to how much new experience it gathers.
+It is defined as `replay_ratio = n_gradient_steps / (n_envs * train_freq)` for SAC.

-In a classic setting, when optimizing for sample efficiency, the replay ratio for SAC (or update to data, UTD ratio) `replay_ratio = n_gradient_steps / (n_envs * train_freq)` is usually greater than one (at least one gradient step per interaction with the environment).
+In a classic setting, the replay ratio is usually greater than one when optimizing for sample efficiency.
+That means that SAC does at least one gradient step per interaction with the environment.
-In the current setting, because getting new data is not the costly operation, it tends to be lower than 1/4 (one gradient step every four steps in the environment).
+However, in the current setting, since collecting new data is cheap, the replay ratio tends to be lower than 1/4 (one gradient step for every four steps in the environment).

-To optimize the hyperparameters, I used the CMA-ES sampler of Optuna for 100 trials (~10 hours, with a population size of 10 individuals).
+To optimize the hyperparameters, I used Optuna's CMA-ES sampler for 100 trials (taking about 10 hours with a population size of 10 individuals).
-After the optimization, I retrained the best trials to filter out any lucky seed, i.e. finding hyperparameters that works consistently across different runs.
+Afterward, I retrained the best trials to filter out any lucky seeds, i.e., to find hyperparameters that work consistently across different runs.

 TODO: show learning curve of Optuna

-This is how the optimized hyperparameters look like:
+These are the hyperparameters of SAC/TQC, optimized for speed:
 ```yaml
 batch_size: 512
 ent_coef: auto_0.009471776840423638